-Pessoa created out of his own conflicting inner voices a literary salon, and the leader of them (and first to be created) was Alberto Caeiro, a poet of nature and clarity of vision.
-The identity and poetry of Caeiro came to Pessoa in a flash on day in March 1914, and over the next three days he wrote (transcribed?)
+Pessoa created out of his own conflicting inner voices a literary salon.
+Their leader (and the first to be created) was Alberto Caeiro, a poet of nature and clarity of vision.
+The identity and poetry of Caeiro came to Pessoa in a flash one day in March 1914, and over the next three days he wrote (transcribed?)
 Caeiro’s masterpiece, a book titled The Keeper of Sheep.
-This book had a particular vision that influenced—by their own admission—the work of the other heteronyms, and for me, that vision is perhaps best summed up in the 45th poem in that collection.
+This book had a particular vision that influenced—by their own admission—the work of the other heteronyms.
+For me, that vision is perhaps best summed up in the 45th poem in that collection.

-A row of tress in the distance, toward the slope . . .
+A row of trees in the distance, toward the slope . . .

 But what is a row of trees?
 There are just trees.

 “Row” and the plural “trees” are names, not things.

 Unhappy human beings, who put everything in order,

 Draw lines from thing to thing,